-My recent post on optimal trading using the Kelly formula has generated a lot of responses, questions and even challenges.
-A few readers have asked questions that, as they think, hide the key to the “holy grail” of investing and trading.
-However, as I have tried to explain before, the “holy grail” is a combination of common sense, knowledge of basic algebra and a couple of good tools to analyze the market.
+The "Holy Grail" of trading is a combination of common sense, simple math and a couple of good tools to analyze the market.
 Here I will show how a seemingly complex idea gets transformed into a trivial statement via the use of high school algebra.

 Hypothetical or simulated performance results have certain inherent limitations.
 Unlike an actual performance record, simulated performance results do not represent actual trading.
 Also, since the trades have not actually been executed, the results may have under- or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity.
 Hypothetical trading results are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown.